Mohamed-Elmanzalawi/DFAST_QC_Benchmark/README.md

 ```
 conda install anaconda::pandas
 ```
+- [Genome Taxonomy Database tool kit (GATK-TK)](https://github.com/Ecogenomics/GTDBTk).
+Please follow their installation procedures.
-- The scripts rely on using high-performance computing systems which in our case is [The National institute of genetics (NIG) Supercomputer](https://sc.ddbj.nig.ac.jp/en/).
-If another HPC was used some parameters for job details (step 2 in GenBank analysis & step * in GTDB analysis) should be adjusted accordingly.
+- Some of the scripts are designed to utilize high-performance computing systems.
+Ours are specifically tailored for [The National institute of genetics (NIG) Supercomputer](https://sc.ddbj.nig.ac.jp/en/).
+If an alternative HPC system is employed, adjustments may be necessary for certain parameters related to job details, such as those in step 2 of the GenBank analysis and step * in the GTDB analysis.

 **Under Progress
 ## Detailed Benchmarking steps